MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/prepare.md

 ---
 # required metadata

-title: Prepare for Azure Rights Management protection - AIP
+title: Prepare users and groups for Azure Information Protection
-description: Check that you have everything ready to use the Azure Rights Management service, so that your organization can protect documents and emails.
+description: Check that you have the user and group accounts that you need to start classifying, labeling, and protecting your organization's documents and emails.
 author: cabailey
 ms.author: cabailey
 manager: mbaldwin
-ms.date: 04/28/2017
+ms.date: 05/01/2017
 ms.topic: article
 ms.prod:
 ms.service: information-protection